daHaimi/accessible-ueq/README.md

 my-ueq[invention] = <number>
 my-ueq[novelty] = <number>
 ```

+Accessing the value through javascript will however still deliver a JS-object in the default format.

 ## Styling
 The accessible UEQ-S is designed to be accessible as far as possible, even from color schemes.